sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ## Purpose

-This is the low-code, Step&nbsp;Function-based alternative to my original Lambda-based tool for stopping RDS and Aurora databases that AWS has automatically started after the 7-day maximum stop period.
+This is the low-code, Step&nbsp;Function-based replacement for my original Lambda-based tool for stopping RDS and Aurora databases that AWS has automatically started after the 7-day maximum stop period.
 Both use the same reliable process, free of